curl/everything-curl/usingcurl/proxies/auth.md

     curl -U daniel:secr3t -x myproxy:80 http://example.com --proxy-ntlm

-There's also the option that asks curl to figure out which method the proxy wants and supports and then go with that (with the possible expense of extra roundtrips) using `--proxy-anyauth`.
+There is also the option that asks curl to figure out which method the proxy wants and supports and then go with that (with the possible expense of extra roundtrips) using `--proxy-anyauth`.
 Asking curl to use any method the proxy wants is then like this: